ec-europa/europa-component-library/docs/Migrating-v4.md

 ### Category filter

+- New twig parameter `label`, to provide a readable label for the category filter (mostly for screen readers)
+- New twig parameter `id`, to provide a unique id for the category filter (used for accessibility).
+If not provided, a random id is generated
 - Markup and javascript have been updated to improve accessibilty: use of `button` when there are children and set `aria-expanded` to the button itself

 ### Checkbox